 Pvt.
-Wallace Herman Coats was born on February 27, 1918, in Jefferson County, Oklahoma, to Wallace O Coats & Mattie F. Coats.
-He grew up outside of Ryan, Oklahoma, on the family farm.
-He married Venis E. Smith on January 5, 1941.
+Wallace Herman Coats was born on February 27, 1918, in Birdwell, Texas.
+He was the foster son of Mattie F. Coats and Wallace O. Coats.
+He grew up outside of Ryan, Oklahoma, on the family farm and married Venis E. Smith on January 5, 1941.

 It was after basic training that he was sent to Camp Polk, Louisiana, and became a member of the 753rd Tank Battalion.
 The battalion had been sent there from Fort Benning, Georgia.
 When it arrived, maneuvers were taking place, but the battalion did not take part in the maneuvers.